pyranid/pyranid/README.md

 Without this, you might run into subtle bugs like

 * Write to database
-* Inform listeners of system state change
+* Send out notifications of system state change
-* (later) Current transaction is rolled back
+* (later) Transaction is rolled back
-* Listeners are in an inconsistent state because they were notified of a change that was reversed by the rollback
+* Notification consumers are in an inconsistent state because they were notified of a change that was reversed by the rollback

 ```java
 // Business logic